antonkoetzler/antonkoetzler/README.md

-## Who am I?
-Hello, my name is Anton Koetzler-Faust.
-Currently, I'm a university student majoring in computer science.
-I've been avidly self-teaching since my enrollment however.
-## What am I interested in & what have I been doing
-I'm quite interested in continuing to learn about GUI and web development.
-I find that my passion for programming is derived a lot from the UNIX philosophy.

-My Experience
+# Welcome to my profile
+My name is Anton Koetzler-Faust.
+I'm a Canadian born programmer primarily focused on C++ & web development.
+I'm a staunch supporter of the free software movement; I strive to make software free from obstructies where the user knows what they're using.

+# About Me
+1. I'm half Brazilian and fluent in Portuguese
+2. Soon, I will be subsiding in Florianopolis, SC, Brazil
+3. My programming idols include: Richard Stallman, Linus Torvalds, & [Tsoding](https://github.com/tsoding)

+# Technologies, Languages, and Frameworks I used
+- HTML
+- CSS
+- JS
+- PHP
+- SQL
+- React Native
 - C++
+- C
 - wxWidgets
+- Linux
-- HTML/CSS/JS
+- VIM
-- PHP
+- Figma

-## Contact Me
+# Contact Me
 **Email:** antonkoetzler-faust@hotmail.com